andyOR/Analytics-with-SAS/README.md

 ## Chapter 4.
 Data Partition

-### This chapter contain data splitting techniques from the mother dataset to gain insights into data
+### This chapter contain data splitting techniques from the mother dataset to gain insights into data.
+Data splitting helps in structural analysis of the data by filering on conditions and printing the results into better formats